PatrickPiek/winc-back-end-development/superpy/README.md

 ### `report` `inventory`

 Report inventory with `report` and `inventory` and provide an optional time argument.
-Use `--export-format <type>` to store the report in the format specified.
+Use `export-format <type>` to store the report in the format specified.

 -   `python ./super.py report inventory`
 -   `python ./super.py report inventory --now`